lrivallain/vuptime/_posts/2020-12-17-vmware-event-broker-0.5.0-on-k8s-first-steps.md

 The *Event Stream Processor* is in charge of handling the event propagated by the *VMware Event Router* to the appropriate automation tasks that are configured to run for the specific type of event.

-As the time I write this post, 2 processors are available:
+As the time I write this post, 3 processors are available:

 * [Amazon EventBridge](https://aws.amazon.com/eventbridge/): to run on AWS *serverless* event services, your automation tasks.
 * [OpenFaaS®](https://www.openfaas.com/): An open-source project to run *Function as a Service* (FaaS) automation task over a K8S deployment.
+* [KNative](https://knative.dev/) **NEW in 0.5.0**: a Google-sponsored industry-wide project to extends Kubernetes to provide developers with a set of tools that simplify the process of deploying and managing event-driven applications that can run anywhere.

 In my setup, I use the OpenFaaS processor.